webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 3.1.1 V1/V2 compatibility contract

-Protocol version is selected by the first successful `/join` and is immutable for the room lifetime. `apprtc` sends `ver:1` for the stock web app and `ver:2` for the new client.
+Protocol version is selected by the first successful `/join` and is immutable for the room lifetime. `appweb` sends `ver:1` for the stock web app and `ver:2` for the new client.
 A join using the other version is rejected as `VERSION_MISMATCH` rather than silently changing an active room's semantics.
 The v1 HTTP compatibility layer maps this to its existing browser-safe room-not-available result; the v2 API returns the explicit error code.

 | Surface | V1 — compatibility protocol | V2 — SFU-capable protocol |
 |---|---|---|